Digi-Bo/Nodeology/README.md

 ## 🔬 Featured Applications

 * [PEAR: A Robust and Flexible Automation Framework for Ptychography Enabled by Multiple Large Language Model Agents.](https://arxiv.org/abs/2410.09034) You can check a demo implementation in the example folder.

+## 👥 Contributing & Collaboration

+We welcome contributions and collaborations from the community!
+Whether you want to:
+- Report bugs or suggest features
+- Submit pull requests
+- Explore research collaborations
+- Share your use cases and feedback

+Please feel free to reach out via email at [xyin@anl.gov]